ndaman/multiscale/docs/exam1/lecture1.md

 ## python

 - while I do not require you to use python, I use it for many examples so I will provide some installation instructions
-- a minimal installation can be done by installing [conda](https://conda.io/miniconda.html) (use 2.7)
+- a minimal installation can be done by installing [conda](https://conda.io/miniconda.html)
 - afterwards install libraries using
     ```bash
     conda install ipython jupyter matplotlib numpy pandas scipy